 What is your vision/ strategy moving forward for the Premium segment?

 We are in the business of building communities and enriching the quality of the communities by enhancing shopping, dining and entertainment.

 Which are the new brands which you are planning to bring to each of these malls?

 At DLF Promenade Mall our newest edition has been Namak Mandi.
 Clinique along with Cover Story which is another women only fashion apparel brand which will be opening shortly.
 Joe Shoes is another shoe brand which will also be opening soon at the mall.

 At DLF Saket, Laidback Café and Barceloes will be opening soon.

 At Mall of India Scotch and Soda, Big Chill, Irish House are slated to be the new add ons for this year.

-At CyberHub, we plan to add I-Hop and the famous Bombakery.
+At CyberHub, we have added I-Hop and the famous Bombakery.

 In Chandiargh’s City Center Mall, Nautica a fashion apparel brand will open soon.